2019 Boston City Council election: Incumbents

-Results
+Logistics

 A preliminary election was held on September 24 to select candidates for four districts, and at-large, for the general election.
 Voter turnout was 11.17%, as 44,972 of the city's 402,536 registered voters cast ballots.
 The general election was held on November 5, registering 16.5% voter turnout, as 67,011 ballots were cast.

-At-large
+At-large election

 The top eight vote-getters in the preliminary election qualified for the general election of four seats.
 Late on the night of the general election, with only a 10-vote margin between candidates for the final at-large seat, fifth-placed Alejandra Nicole St. Guillen called for a recount.
 The election department subsequently corrected the tallies of some hand-counted ballots, resulting in a margin of five votes as of November 13 (22,477 to 22,472), and tallied provisional ballots, resulting in a margin of eight votes on November 15 (22,500 to 22,492).

 Boston election laws require that a candidate seeking a recount submit 50 signatures from registered voters within each ward where a recount is requested, within 10 days of the election.
 On November 15, St. Guillen submitted 2,000 signatures in support of a recount.
 Recount signatures, and the results in all other contests, were planned to be certified by Board of Election Commissioners on November 20.
 The date for the recount was subsequently announced as December 7.
 The result of the recount was announced on December 9, and confirmed Julia Mejia as winner of the final seat, by a margin of one vote—22,492 votes to 22,491 votes.
 On December 10, St. Guillen conceded the race, rather than appealing contested ballots.